sdc-china/IDA-doc/_posts/2018-01-15-administration-users-management.md

 ---

 ### Add new user
-  Use super account (keterAdmin/keterAdmin) login into Keter application.
+  Use super account (idaAdmin/idaAdmin) login into IDA application.
   1. Click **Administrator** tab, then switch to  **user management** tab to add user.
   2. Click **add new row** icon to add new users.
   3. After adding user, you can click **Reset password** button to reset password.
 The default password is **123456**.